 - 9.3.6 The Council's preference is for provision to be made on-site.
 However, off-site provision can be made where a site is constrained or too small to enable appropriate on-site provision.
 Any off-site provision must be within a suitable distance from the development it is intended to serve, as set out in the accessibility standard for the relevant typology (see table B.30 above).
 In relation to criterion 4a, the term 'accessible' refers to the implementation of the accessibility standards for new open space, sport and recreation facilities that are set out in the HOSS, which also explains the other quality requirements in this criterion. - 9.3.7 The policy ensures that any new open space, sport or recreation facility has an identified responsible organisation for management and maintenance prior to the commencement of development.
 The responsibilities may fall to a private management company set up by the developer, a community group, the Town or Parish Council or the District Council.
 If a Town or Parish Council adopts an open space, sport or recreation facility, a commuted sum for maintenance will be required to be paid by the developer in accordance with the HOSS.
-The District Council, in most circumstances, will not adopt new open spaces. - 9.3.8 The Harborough District Playing Pitch Strategy, 2018 (HPPS) determines the supply of and demand for playing pitches, and identifies any shortfalls or oversupply.
+The District Council, in most circumstances, will not adopt new open spaces. - 9.3.8 The Harborough District Playing Pitch Strategy, 2017 (HPPS) determines the supply of and demand for playing pitches, and identifies any shortfalls or oversupply.
 It also determines where there are any quality issues concerning pitches and ancillary buildings such as changing rooms.
 The HPPS includes the sports of cricket, football, rugby union, rounders, tennis and outdoor bowls and meets the Sport England requirements for a strategy of this kind.
-The aims, objectives and delivery plan of the HPPS (including any subsequent iterations) form the basis of policy for assessing the requirement for sports pitch provision.
+The aims, objectives and delivery plan of the HPPS (including any subsequent iterations) forms the basis of policy for assessing the requirement for sports pitch provision.

+Table B.of Supporting information: 1 oney Siz Does it meet national planning policy and guidance?
+Yes - Paragraphs 73-74 and Paragraph 204.
 What evidence has informed this policy?
-Harborough Open Space Assessment, 2004; Harborough Open Spaces Strategy (2016 to 2021), 2016; and Harborough District Playing Pitch Strategy, 2018.
+Harborough Open Space Assessment, 2004; Harborough Open Spaces Strategy (2016 to 2021), 2016; and Harborough Playing Pitch Strategy, 2017.
 Which local plan objectives will it meet?
 4 - Infrastructure 6 - Natural environment 10 - Transport How will it be implemented?
 Relating to new open space provision, through the decisions on planning applications as part of the Development Management system.
 Relating to existing open space sport and recreation sites through the Action and Delivery Plan for the Open Spaces Strategy 2016 to 2021.
 How will it be monitored?
 Through the dedicated, established S106 database monitoring and review processes.
 Existing open space provision will be monitored through the dedicated database of sites held by the Council.
 The quality of open spaces managed by the Council will be delivered and monitored through relevant parts of the the Grounds Maintenance Contract.
 Those not owned by the Council will be monitored when the Open Spaces Strategy is reviewed.
 This will also be monitored through the annual Authority Monitoring Report.